albertoscode/ubuntu-cis-inspection-scripts/README.md

 ## Scripts and Inspected Controls

-The following scripts are included in this repository to help you inspect various aspects of your Ubuntu server based on the CIS Critical Security Controls.
+The following scripts are included in this repository to inspect various aspects of an Ubuntu server based on the CIS Critical Security Controls.
 For each script, the corresponding control that it inspects is mentioned in parentheses.

 1. `installed_packages.sh`: Lists installed software packages (Control 2: Inventory and Control of Software Assets)
 2. `sudo_users.sh`: Lists users with sudo privileges (Control 4: Controlled Use of Administrative Privileges)